ZeroBone/PresMonDec/README.md

 ## First method

-The first method is based on the paper [Monadic Decomposition in Integer Linear Arithmetic](https://arxiv.org/abs/2004.12371) paper by Matthew Hague, Anthony Widjaja Lin, Philipp Rümmer and Zhilin Wu.
+The first method is based on the [Monadic Decomposition in Integer Linear Arithmetic](https://arxiv.org/abs/2004.12371) paper by Matthew Hague, Anthony Widjaja Lin, Philipp Rümmer and Zhilin Wu.
 It is important that there, a bound `B` for essentially the maximum value the formula can "address explicitly" is computed before constructing a formula for z3 that expresses the fact that the formula given is monadically decomposable.

 To use this method, call the `monadic_decomposable` function which is located in `src/presmondec.py`.